Psychology

 Description

-When it becomes available, submissions may be submitted at the link at the end of this paragraph, currently inactive (Submissions).
+• SUBMISSIONS may be submitted at the link at the end of this paragraph (Submissions).
+Submission time is open and will finish on June 30th.
 For oral presentations, priority will be given to submissions reporting completed experimental work and not to studies in progress.
+Posters should be of a reasonably standard size.
+SUBMISSIONS

-Registration is available on the right (Registration button).
-The fee is 390 euros, and includes daily lunches for each day of the meeting and the three social events.
+• REGISTRATION is available on the right (Enroll).
+The fee is 390 euros until June 30th, and includes daily lunches for each day of the meeting and the three social events.
+After June 30th, and until the start of the Congress the fee will be 490 euros.

 Scientific Committee